dfinity/nns-dapp/release/PROPOSAL.md

 ## Change Log:
 - Merge neuron functionality (using quill, not the GUI)
-- Links in proposals fixed
+- Support links in proposal descriptions
 - Updated logo
 - UI improvements
 - More tests